hsf-training/hsf-training-matplotlib/_episodes/03-Higgs_search.md

 > ## Uproot tutorial
 >
-> If you want to lear more of the Uproot python Module you can take a look to the tutorial also given by the HEP software foundation in the following link
+> If you want to learn more of the Uproot python Module you can take a look to the tutorial also given by the HEP software foundation in the following link
 > <https://hsf-training.github.io/hsf-training-uproot-webpage/index.html>
 {: .callout}